SuryaKPog/Cosmo/README.md

 # Cosmo
 🌌 Cosmo – Your Space Companion Chatbot 🚀

 Welcome aboard!
 Meet Cosmo, the friendly and curious AI chatbot who lives among the stars.
-Cosmo isn't just any bot — he's Neptune’s cosmic ambassador, here to answer all your questions about the universe with a touch of wonder and personality.
+Cosmo isn't just any bot, he's Neptune’s cosmic ambassador, here to answer all your questions about the universe with a touch of wonder and personality.

 #✨ Features
 🪐 Space-Themed Personality – Cosmo speaks with a curious and cosmic tone, blending fun facts with a touch of stardust.